SelfCareMap

 🌸 5.
 Scent Your Sanctuary

-Aromatherapy is a spa staple for a reason.
+Aromatherapy is a spa staple for a reason, as scent is the only sense with a direct link to the limbic system, the part of the brain that processes emotions.
 Lavender is clinically shown to reduce anxiety and improve sleep quality.
-Try a few drops of essential oil on your pillowcase (use a diffuser or a linen spray if you prefer not to apply directly).
-Other calming scents: bergamot, cedarwood, or frankincense.
+To incorporate this, try a few drops of essential oil on your pillowcase or use an ultrasonic diffuser to fill the room with a light mist.
+If you prefer not to apply oils directly, a linen spray is a great alternative.

 📖 6.
 End with a Transition Ritual